jekyll/jekyll/docs/_docs/installation/windows.md

   the "Running Jekyll as Non-Superuser" instructions in <a href="/docs/troubleshooting/#no-sudo">Troubleshooting</a>.</p>
 </div>

+{: .note .info}
-**Note:** Bash on Ubuntu on Windows is still under development, so you may run into issues.
+Bash on Ubuntu on Windows is still under development, so you may run into issues.

 ## Encoding